 I began blogging in September 2007.
-A few months later I posted a few thoughts about how to use social media, particularly those new online networking programs — Facebook, LinkedIn, and Plaxo.
+A few months later I posted a few thoughts about how to use social media, particularly those new online networking programs — Facebook, LinkedIn, and Plaxo (remember that one?).

 For those of us who contact lots of people all the time, learning how to use social media would introduce a new way to play the old game.
 Or introduce an entirely new game.
 Or both.

 Well, that’s what I thought then.
 My perspective on how to use social media has shifted a little.
 I’m not a social media expert, and never will be.
-I spend my time as a musician, performing, managing my band, networking, and discovering how to use social media to market the band.
+I work as a musician — performing, managing my band, helping people plan their wedding and party music, networking, and discovering how to use social media to market the band.

 Five years from now, this assessment will probably seem hopelessly naive, However, these days, I believe the blog is “where it’s at”, and everything else serves to drive traffic to the blog.
 For marketing my band, Facebook and the rest are “the means”, and my blog is “the end”.

 How about YOU?
-Do you know how to use social media?
+How do YOU use social media?
 As the “best practices” keep changing, is your blog “the tail” or “the dog”?

 The Magnolia Jazz Band entertains at weddings and parties throughout the San Francisco Bay Area.
 If you are ever nearby, you’ll love catching us in action, seeing and hearing us create a great mood.